gbmhunter/blog/content/pages/programming/microcontrollers/psoc/components/_index.md

-{{< figure src="/images/2013/03/psoc-i2c-api-with-upper-bounds-on-while-loops-annotated.png" width="857px" caption="An screenshot of an edited version of the PSoC I2C API with added upper-bounds on the number of while() loop iterations." caption-position="bottom" >}}
+{{< figure src="/images/2013/03/psoc-i2c-api-with-upper-bounds-on-while-loops-annotated.png" width="857px" caption="An screenshot of an edited version of the PSoC I2C API with added upper-bounds on the number of while() loop iterations."  >}}